 If you put 4 fruits in your preparation, remember to drink only half of the smoothie.

 The two seem incompatible.
-However, a good oil (health fat) is essential for the body to absorb certain fat-soluble vitamins.
+However, a good oil (healthy fat) is essential for the body to absorb certain fat-soluble vitamins.

 The breakfast smoothie, consumed in the car, on the road or at the office, can be very practical on certain mornings when you are racing against the clock.
 But here’s the thing: Generally, the drink is not at all balanced.